sitaamirasyarifah/adpro/README.md

   2206023023
   Adpro-C

+Modul 4
+1. Reflect based on Percival (2017) proposed self-reflective questions (in “Principles and Best Practice of Testing” submodule, chapter “Evaluating Your Testing Objectives”), whether this TDD flow is useful enough for you or not.
+If not, explain things that you need to do next time you make more tests.
+I find the TDD methodology highly advantageous.
+Its fundamental principle involves crafting tests prior to developing code to fulfill those tests, aimed at enhancing software quality and ensuring anticipated software behavior.
+Although TDD may initially appear to impede progress by dedicating additional time to test creation, the long-term benefits should manifest in reduced debugging and maintenance efforts.

+2. You have created unit tests in Tutorial.
+Now reflect whether your tests have successfully followed F.I.R.S.T. principle or not.
+If not, explain things that you need to do the next time you create more tests.
+Indeed, my tests are swift, guaranteeing they do not hinder development progress.
+They operate independently, with each test capable of execution without influencing others.
+Furthermore, they are reproducible across diverse environments, self-confirming with distinct pass or fail results, and timely, constructed in tandem with the corresponding code they assess.

 Modul 3
 Apply the SOLID principles you have learned.
 You are allowed to modify the source code according to the principles you want to implement.
 Please answer the following questions:
 1) Explain what principles you apply to your project!